home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 1. **Notice**: This procedure will write the Home Assistant Operating System onto your device.
    - This means you will lose all the data as well as the previously installed operating system.
    - Back up your data before continuing with the next step.
-2. Create a so called *live operating system* on a USB device:
+2. Create a so called *live operating system* on a USB flash drive:
    - Follow the ([Ubuntu instructions](https://ubuntu.com/tutorials/try-ubuntu-before-you-install)) on writing an Ubuntu iso file onto a USB device.
-3. Insert the USB device into the system on which you want to run Home Assistant.
+3. Insert the USB flash drive into the system on which you want to run Home Assistant.
    - Boot the live operating system.
    - The system then starts Ubuntu.
 4. In Ubuntu, open a browser and download the image to your computer.